 We value all our children as individuals, irrespective of their ethnicity, culture, religion, home language, background, ability or gender.
-We plan a curriculum that meet the needs of the individual child and support them at their own pace so that most of our children achieve and even exceed the Early Learning Goals.
+We plan a curriculum that meet the needs of the individual child and support them at their own pace so that most of our children achieve the Early Learning Goals and are ready for Year 1.
 We strongly believe that early identification of children with additional needs is crucial in enabling us to give the child the support that they need and in doing so, work closely with parents and outside agencies.
 See our separate policies on Equality of Opportunity and Inclusion.